pivotal/docs-tap/cli-plugins/apps/how-to-guides/integrate-lsp.hbs.md

 To see logs:   "tanzu apps workload tail java-web-app --timestamp --since 1h" To get status: "tanzu apps workload get java-web-app"

-# update the workload and check the source image is not changed to use LSP
+# update the workload and check the source image is not changed to use Local Source Proxy
-tanzu apps workload apply java-web-app --label hello=world
-🔎 Update workload:
+tanzu apps workload apply java-web-app --label hello=world 🔎 Update workload:
 ...
   3,  3   |kind: Workload